It is a group of drugs that act by blocking the action of a chemical called histamine in the body.

-All antihistamines work quite well to reduce allergy symptoms.
+All antihistamines work pretty well to reduce allergy symptoms.
 Your doctor or pharmacist can advise or prescribe a particular antihistamine based on the cause of your allergy and if you need a sedative or non-sedating medication.
 For example:

-However, non-sedating antihistamines tend to be used more frequently, since they cause less sleepiness.
+However, non-sedating antihistamines tend to be used more frequently since they cause less sleepiness.

-Second generation antihistamines are generally recommended for most allergic situations, since they cause less drowsiness.
+Second-generation antihistamines are generally recommended for most allergic situations since they cause less drowsiness.

-Cetirizine, Fexofenadine or Loratadine are often recommended for urticaria.
+Cetirizine, Fexofenadine, or Loratadine are often recommended for urticaria.

 Antihistamine eye drops may be recommended when irritated eyes are a particular problem, for example, Azelastine drops or Ketotifen drops.